In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 We are approaching that reality.
 The world we live in today was positively Utopian until the past generation or two.

-Posted at 12:36 PM in Demography, Health | Permalink | Comments (0)
+Posted at 12:36 PM in Demography, Great Divergence, Health and Medicine, Human Progress | Permalink | Comments (0)

-I recently rediscovered this excellent blog post I read last year, The problem with “critical” studies.
+I recently rediscovered this excellent blog post I read last year, The problem with "critical" studies.
 Joseph Heath's observations about the term neoliberal are spot on.
-This explains why I have ever met one, and likely neither have you.
+This explains why I have never met one, and likely neither have you.

 "For instance, I had noticed a long time ago that the term “neoliberal” functions as the most important piece of cryptonormative vocabulary in critical studies.
 For those who don’t know, here’s the basic problem with “neoliberalism.”
 It’s a made-up thing.
 It’s just a word that Foucault popularized, to talk about economic ideas that he didn’t really understand.
 There is no group of people out there who actually describe themselves as a neoliberals.
 Because of this, there are no constraints on what it can refer to, and there is no one to answer any of the criticisms that are made of it.
 Compare that to terms like “conservative” or “libertarian.”
 Because there are real people who call themselves “libertarian,” if you write something that criticizes libertarianism, an actual libertarian might write back and contest what you say.
 With “neoliberalism,” on the other hand, you can say whatever you want, without any fear that a real-life neoliberal will write back and contest your claims – because there are none.
 As a result, people who use this term in their writing are basically announcing, up front, that their intended audience is the left-wing academic echo chamber.
 After all, if they wanted to engage with people outside that chamber, they would have to address one or more of the ideologies that are actually, and self-consciously, held by people outside that chamber.
 (In this respect, people who criticize neoliberalism are the cowardly lions of academia.
 If you think you’ve got what it takes, why not go out and find an actual right-winger to argue with?)